 Cases - Getting the right chassis makes a big difference

 There are cases in the market which are designed for silent builds.
 These cases generally feature padded side panels and a solid front and top panel which help dampen the noise from inside.
 They may also have rubber feet for elevation and stabilisation or rubber pads in set locations such as the power supply and hard drive cages for your hardware which will reduce vibration of parts.
-Cooler Master, Corsair, Phanteks and NZXT all have solid options in this respect - but in terms of the latest, the Corsair 275Q is the current top pick from customers looking for these sort of features at an affordable price.
+Popular brands Cooler Master, Corsair, Phanteks, NZXT and Be Quiet! all have solid options in this respect - but in terms of the latest, the Corsair 275Q is the current top pick from customers looking for these sort of features at an affordable price.

 Case fans - Cooling the whole PC